Vallabhbhai Patel: Satyagraha in Gujarat

-Supported by Congress volunteers Narhari Parikh, Mohanlal Pandya, and Abbas Tyabji, Vallabhbhai Patel began a village-by-village tour in the Kheda district, documenting grievances and asking villagers for their support for a statewide revolt by refusing to pay taxes.
-Patel emphasised the potential hardships and the need for complete unity and non-violence in the face of provocation response from virtually every village.
+Supported by Congress volunteers Narhari Parikh, Mohanlal Pandya, and Abbas Tyabji, Vallabhbhai Patel began a village-by-village tour in the Kheda district documenting grievances and asking villagers for their support for a statewide revolt by refusing to pay taxes.
+Patel emphasised the potential hardships and the need for complete unity and non-violence from every village in the face of provocation.
 When the revolt was launched and tax revenue withheld, the government sent police and intimidation squads to seize property, including confiscating barn animals and whole farms.
 Patel organised a network of volunteers to work with individual villages, helping them hide valuables and protect themselves against raids.
 Thousands of activists and farmers were arrested, but Patel was not.
 The revolt evoked sympathy and admiration across India, including among pro-British Indian politicians.
 The government agreed to negotiate with Patel and decided to suspend the payment of taxes for a year, even scaling back the rate.
 Patel emerged as a hero to Gujaratis.
 In 1920 he was elected president of the newly formed Gujarat Pradesh Congress Committee; he would serve as its president until 1945.

 Patel supported Gandhi's Non-cooperation movement and toured the state to recruit more than 300,000 members and raise over Rs.
 1.5 million in funds.
 Helping organise bonfires in Ahmedabad in which British goods were burned, Patel threw in all his English-style clothes.
 Along with his daughter Mani and son Dahya, he switched completely to wearing khadi, the locally produced cotton clothing.
 Patel also supported Gandhi's controversial suspension of resistance in the wake of the Chauri Chaura incident.
 In Gujarat, he worked extensively in the following years against alcoholism, untouchability, and caste discrimination, as well as for the empowerment of women.
 In the Congress, he was a resolute supporter of Gandhi against his Swarajist critics.
 Patel was elected Ahmedabad's municipal president in 1922, 1924, and 1927.
-During his terms, he oversaw improvements in infrastructure: the supply of electricity was increased, drainage and sanitation systems were extended throughout the city.
+During his terms, he oversaw improvements in infrastructure: the supply of electricity was increased, and drainage and sanitation systems were extended throughout the city.
 The school system underwent major reforms.
 He fought for the recognition and payment of teachers employed in schools established by nationalists (independent of British control) and even took on sensitive Hindu–Muslim issues.
 Patel personally led relief efforts in the aftermath of the torrential rainfall of 1927 that caused major floods in the city and in the Kheda district, and great destruction of life and property.
 He established refugee centres across the district, mobilised volunteers, and arranged for supplies of food, medicines, and clothing, as well as emergency funds from the government and the public.